openanalytics/shinyproxy-docker/README.md

 docker build --build-arg NEXUS_REPOSITORY=releases -t shinyproxy .
 ```

-The JAR file will be downloaded from our Neuxs server.
+The JAR file will be downloaded from our Nexus server.

 ## ShinyProxy Operator